kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

 Results were compared across the four datasets, between the CNN models and the different data representations, and between the CNN models and traditional ML classifier.
 Most of the time was spent experimenting with data preprocessing optimisations, and neural network architecture optimisations for the CNNs, and after multiple iterations the DL approach outperformed the traditional ML approach which leveraged handcrafted features.

-Four of the main datasets for SER were used, EmoDB, IEMOCAP, SAVEE, and RAVDESS, and the work adopted a speaker independent approach whereby the entirety of at least one speaker's speech samples were excluded from taining and used exclusively for testing, in this way there is no bleeding of speaker-specific qualities into the training data.
+Four of the main datasets for SER were used, EmoDB, IEMOCAP, SAVEE, and RAVDESS, and the work adopted a speaker independent approach whereby the entirety of at least one speaker's speech samples were excluded from training and used exclusively for testing, in this way there is no bleeding of speaker-specific qualities into the training data.
 This approach consistently proves to be more challenging for ML models, and it is thought that this improves model generalisability.

 My results support the view that DL without leveraging domain knowledge via handcrafted features achieves superior results on speaker independent speech emotion recognition.